Koryū meets Harem Comedy

 The setup owes a lot to the Tenchi Muyo franchise: The hero is a nonentity who discovers his aristocratic heritage while acquiring a squabbling unwanted harem.
 While there is a threat lurking in the background that pushes the plot forward, most of the volume centers on the domestic farce of the hero trying to broker peace between his servants/wannabe lovers.
 Despite the addition of one flamboyant cross-dresser, the characters designs aren't as oddball as Tenchi's.
 The humor just leans slightly more towards the sweet and sentimental than the wacky and violent.

 In Samurai Harem: Asu no Yoichi! by Yū Minamoto, Yoichi Karasuma has spent all his life in the mountains with his father, training to be a bushi (a well worn cliche).
-But when his father realizes that his son has surpassed him, he sends him to train with the Ikaruga family, a related martial clan living in the city.
-But Mr. and Mrs. Ikaruga are away indefinitely, and Yoichi must learn to cohabit with their four daughters. unfortunately, he makes a pretty bad first impression on them.
+But when his father realizes that his son has surpassed him, he sends him to train with the Ikaruga family, a related martial clan living in the big city.
+But Mr. and Mrs. Ikaruga are away indefinitely, and Yoichi must learn to cohabit with their four daughters.
+Unfortunately, he makes a pretty bad first impression at their first meeting.
 Despite their reservations, the eldest sibling Ibuki convinces her sisters to accept him out of a sense of obligation, if nothing else.
 Like his figurative ronin counterpart Keitaro Urashima, Yoichi the literal ronin has to figure out his place in the world by first trying to understand and appease his opposite-sex housemates.
 But the Love Hina comparisons don't extend far beyond that.
 Samurai Harem doesn't have any of its predecessor's wit or manic energy.

-Looking at the two manga side by side, it's obvious which is far more graphically self-indulgent.
+Looking at the two manga side by side, it's obvious which is far more gratuitous.
 The Ninja Girls female leads and their antagonists are dressed in anachronistic costumes which reveal way to much skin to be functional.
 But the fanservice quota doesn't extend far beyond this, which might disappointment certain fans.
 The manga is wallows in emotional the wish fulfillment of every nebbish who wants to be the center of attention of a bevy of pretty girls.
 To use the fans' own vernacular, there's more deredere than tsuntsun behavior.

 While the battles in Ninja Girls are mostly earnest affairs, the lack of any serious threats in Samurai Harem means that the fights have a more comedic shonen quality.
 Yoichi's would-be rival is a stereotypical school bully/delinquent whose fearsome reputation has the unfortunate side effect of scaring away the girls he likes.
 Their confrontations could be described as a misunderstanding between two equally clueless individuals who embody two different forms of machismo: straight-laced honor vs. teenage rebellion.